MP Estate Planning UK

 Capital gains tax after inheriting crypto: what beneficiaries need to know

-The base cost reset to market value at the date death
+The base cost reset to market value at the date of death

-When someone dies, the base cost normally resets to market value on the date death.
-That becomes the beneficiary’s starting point for future capital gains tax calculations.
+When someone dies, the base cost of their assets normally resets to market value on the date of death.
+That becomes the beneficiary’s starting point for any future CGT calculations.
+Importantly, there is no CGT charge on death itself — the gain accrued during the deceased’s lifetime effectively disappears.

 • paying for goods or services with tokens;